 The basic costs of caring for a rabbit can exceed $550 a year, with initial up front costs of over $400.
 In addition, the costs of veterinary care for illnesses and accidents can cost anywhere from hundreds of dollars to thousands of dollars.

 Rabbits and Children: Some Words of Caution

 Our culture is so filled with images of children and rabbits together (think the Easter bunny and Peter Rabbit) that many parents see rabbits as low-maintenance starter pets for kids.
 Nothing could be further from the truth.

 Rabbits are physically delicate and fragile, and require specialized veterinary care.
 It’s true that children are naturally energetic and loving, but “loving” to a small child means holding, cuddling, or carrying an animal around—precisely the things that frighten most rabbits.
 Rabbits can’t cry out when distressed.
 Instead, they may start to scratch or bite to protect themselves from well-meaning children.
 Thousands are abandoned at animal shelters every year for this reason.
 Many rabbits are also dropped accidentally by children, resulting in broken legs and backs.
 While a rabbit may be a great pet for your family, an adult should be the primary caretaker.

-If you have any questions or concerns after adoption, please contact the shelter or foster location directly or email us at email@example.com or call us at (844) 835-4798 to speak to a member of our friendly team who will be happy to assist
+If you have any questions or concerns after adoption, please contact the branch directly or email us at firstname.lastname@example.org or call us at (844) 835-4798 to speak to a member of our friendly team who will be happy to assist